 You're working hard in the gym, eating right and taking care of your skin.
 So why won't the cellulite that's taken up residence on your backside find another body to inhabit?
 That's a good question and one that comes with many answers; some you may not like.

 Video of the Day

-Opt for lean protein sources such as chicken and turkey breast, egg whites, and fish.
+Protein plays a major role in all diets, regardless of the appearance of cellulite.
+But if you're looking to increase lean muscle and decrease fat, opt for lean protein sources such as chicken, turkey breast, egg whites, and fish.
 The amino acids found in protein are the building blocks of your body.

 And if your battle against cellulite includes cardiovascular and strength training exercise, you need to fuel your body with adequate amounts of protein in order to help build and repair muscle tissue that becomes broken down by weight training and strenuous physical activity.